DSeiferth/PoreAnalyser/README.md

 5. Plot pathway and render pore surface.

 ### Installation
-PoreFinding may be installed as the latest release from PyPI ( pip install PoreFinding ) or in the development version from this github repository.
+PoreFinder may be installed as the latest release from PyPI ( pip install PoreFinder ) or in the development version from this github repository.
 Detailed [installation instructions](https://porefinding.readthedocs.io/en/latest/usage.html#installation) can be found in the documentation.

 ### Links to documentation